-Top Rated Business Litigation Attorney in Houston, TX
+Top rated Business Litigation attorney in Houston, TexasZach Wolfe Law Firm

 What Kind of Lawyer Do You Need?

 What kind of lawyer should you hire for a Texas case involving a non-compete, trade secrets, or other “departing employee” issues?

 Well, if you already have a good lawyer, and that lawyer feels comfortable handling your departing employee matter, I say stick with that lawyer.
 I cover this topic at my video Do I Need a Specialist to Handle my Texas Non-Compete Lawsuit?